 Please also have a look at the LMU´s LSF for a preliminary list of courses.

-For those interested in the variety of courses offered in the past, kindly look under Downloads at the bottom of the page.
+For those interested in the variety of courses offered in the past, kindly look at our PDF Archive under Courses.

 1. Structure and Content